• Menu

 Gameplay

-The goals in matching card games are to assemble the required combinations to win the game.
+The goal in matching card games is to assemble the required combinations to win the game.
 The first player who manages this is the winner

 The non-dealer usually goes first.
 Each player will then need to make an action, normally either asking for a card (like in Go Fish), or replacing a card with a card from the draw pile (like in Rummy games).